Bella Clara Landauer: Biography

 Bella Clara Fackenthal, the only child of a corset manufacturer, was born in New York in 1874.
 For a short time she attended the Hewitt School, where she became interested in topics such as opera and theater, and developed a lifelong passion for learning in general.
 However, because her father disapproved of women being able to attend college, she did not pursue further formal education.
-In 1900 she married Ian Nathan Landauer — a first-generation German immigrant, successful fabric importer and salesman — and they had two children, born in 1902 and 1906 respectively.
+In 1900 she married Isidor Nathan Landauer — a first-generation German immigrant, successful fabric importer and salesman — and they had two children, born in 1902 and 1906 respectively.

 During World War I she served in the American Volunteer Field Service (AFS Intercultural Programs), but suffered ill health as a result, and in 1923 her doctor recommended that she follow less taxing pursuits.
 This recommendation, along with her eclectic interests, eventually led to her pursuing a career as a collector.

 Her first purchase was a portfolio of bookplates bought for $100 from a picture framer.
 It eventually emerged that this had been stolen, by which time Landauer's collection was well-established.
 As she built her bookplate collection, Landauer endeavoured to learn more about the field from other notable collectors.
 Among these was William E. Baille, who was initially suspicious when Landauer expanded her interests to include the collection of manufacturing trade cards, but was eventually convinced of its historical value to future researchers.
 Despite lacking a formal education in advertising and commercial art, Landauer understood how collecting examples of early advertising would prove valuable, and this soon became her primary focus.
 She also began collecting wine bottle labels, funerary advertisements, aeronautical sheet music, and other forms of graphic and advertising art, focusing mainly on 19th century material.